sobjornstad/tersen/tersen.md

 A mapping consists of one or more source tokens (e.g., `Internet`)
     and a destination string (e.g., `I.N.`).
 When tersen encounters the source token(s) in its input,
-    it will replace that string with the destination string in its output.
+    it will replace them with the destination string in its output.

+Tokens are strings consisting of alphanumeric characters, `-`, or `'`.
-Source tokens are alphanumeric strings separated by whitespace.
+Tokens are separated by whitespace.
-Non-alphanumeric and non-whitespace characters,
-    such as punctuation,
+Other characters, such as punctuation,
+    may be at the beginning or end of the token;
-    are ignored for matching purposes but preserved in the output (e.g., with the mapping presented above,
+    when found in the input, these are ignored for matching purposes, but are preserved in the output
+    (e.g., with the mapping presented above,
      if `Internet,` was found in the source,
      `I.N.,` would appear in the destination).
-It is not possible to match punctuation in the source,
+Sources cannot match punctuation other than hyphens and apostrophes,
     so you cannot say, for instance, that `#&$%` maps to `Q`.

 A source may consist of more than one token.
-Tokens are matched one by one,
+Tokens in the input are matched one by one,
     but when tersen encounters a token that could begin multiple mappings, it looks ahead and picks the longest possible match.
 For instance,